Therapy Specialties And Techniques To Improve Mental Health

 Being part of a marginalized community means a person’s lived experience may involve unique problems and circumstances.
 It’s important that these individuals can get therapy that recognizes the context of their lived experiences.

 For people who are part of the LGBTQIA+ community, finding a therapist with a focus on treating LGBTQIA+ challenges may be an affirming and beneficial choice.
-This can be especially true when considering the fact that 30%-60% of people who identify as queer experience mental health issues such as depression and anxiety, which may be higher than the rates of depression and anxiety among heterosexual and cisgender individuals.
+Approximately 30%-60% of people who identify as queer experience mental health challenges, such as depression and anxiety, which may be higher than the rates of depression and anxiety among heterosexual and cisgender individuals.

 The modalities used by LGBTQIA+ therapists vary and can depend on the struggles that the individual who has come to therapy is facing.
-Therapists who specialize in LGBTQIA+ care may be particularly beneficial for people who are part of the LGBTQIA+ community, those who are questioning their sexuality or gender identity, or those who are experiencing gender dysphoria.
+Therapists who specialize in LGBTQIA+ care may be particularly beneficial for people who are part of the LGBTQIA+ community and those who are questioning their sexuality or gender identity.

 Eating disorder therapists

 Though most therapists are trained to treat eating disorders to some extent, not all therapists and counselors have the experience or skill set needed to effectively treat eating disorders.
 This is where seeing an eating disorder specialist can be helpful.
-These mental health professionals may be CEDS (Certified Eating Disorders Specialist) or CEDCATS (Certified Eating Disorders Creative Arts Specialist), and these certifications may allow them to understand and more effectively treat eating disorders.
+These mental health professionals may have credentials like CEDS (Certified Eating Disorders Specialist) or CEDCATS (Certified Eating Disorders Creative Arts Specialist) These certifications may allow them to understand and more effectively treat eating disorders.

-Eating disorder treatment modalities vary, but some common examples include cognitive behavioral therapy or talk therapy, art therapy, interpersonal psychotherapy, dialectical behavior therapy, acceptance and commitment therapy, and cognitive remediation therapy.
+Eating disorder treatment modalities vary, but some common examples include cognitive behavioral therapy, art therapy, interpersonal psychotherapy, dialectical behavior therapy, acceptance and commitment therapy, and cognitive remediation therapy.

 Culturally informed therapists

-In an ideal world, all therapists and social workers would be sensitive and informed about how an individual’s cultural background can shape their life and impact their mental health.
-While all therapists may not be culturally competent, many are working toward providing mental health assistance while considering a person’s race, ethnicity, cultural background, and gender.
-Connecting with a culturally sensitive therapist can be particularly beneficial for individuals that aren’t part of the dominant culture potentially helping them feel more seen and understood.
+While not all therapists may be culturally competent to the same degree, many are working toward providing mental health assistance while considering a person’s race, ethnicity, cultural background, and gender.
+Connecting with a culturally sensitive therapist can be particularly beneficial for individuals who aren’t part of the dominant culture, potentially helping them feel more seen and understood.

 Culturally informed therapists, sometimes referred to as multicultural therapists or counselors, may utilize any modality that they believe could be beneficial to the person they’re working with.